discocube/weaver/README.md

 George Pólya: <em>How to Solve It: A New Aspect of Mathematical Method</em></small>

-An algorithm for solving the Hamiltonian cycle problem deterministically and in linear time on all instances of discocube graphs (tested for graphs with over 8 billion vertices, the world's population).
+A deterministic and linear-time algorithm for constructing a Hamiltonian cycle on all instances of discocube graphs (tested for graphs with over 8 billion vertices, the world's population).
 Discocube graphs are
 3-dimensional grid graphs derived from: a polycube of an octahedron | a Hauy construction of an octahedron with cubes as identical building blocks | the accretion of cubes around a central cube forming an octahedron at the limit |
-the set of points in a 3-dimensional square grid graph contained within an octahedron | a 3d L1-norm unit ball.
+the subgraph of the infinite 3-dimensional square grid graph consisting only of points contained within an octahedron | a 3d L1-norm unit ball.

 ![Planar embedding of Cube and Discocubes](imgs/planar_emb.png?raw=true "Planar embedding of Cube and Discocubes")
 <sup><sub><em>Planar embedding of a cube and a discocube.
 From the set of all graphs G, where the order of G is of the ***Uncentered octahedral numbers*** [A130809](https://oeis.org/A130809), only the first two instances shown above; n[0] and n[1] are planarly embeddable i.e., it can be represented on a two-dimensional surface without any of its edges crossing.</em></em></sup>